jpetazzo/jenkins-on-dotcloud/README.rst

 ---------------------------

-Add the ``dotcloud.yml`` supplied here to your own ``dotcloud.yml``, and copy the ``builder`` script to your repository as well.
+Add the ``dotcloud.yml`` supplied here to your own ``dotcloud.yml``, and copy the ``jenkins`` directory to your repository as well.
 Push as usual.
 Enjoy Continuous Integration.